patdonohue07/Quantile/README.md

 Each morning, the script calculates the beta-adjusted overnight gap shock for each pair, ranks it against a historical distribution, and fires a trade signal when the percentile hits the threshold.
 Entry at open, exit at close, dollar neutral.

+> ⚠️ This project is for research and educational purposes only.
+It is not financial advice and should not be used to make real trading decisions.

 ## Strategy

 For each pair, the shock is calculated as: